Digital Advertising: How to Measure Your Marketing Ad Performance

-Digital advertising also known as online advertising, internet advertising or web advertising is a data-driven marketing advertising strategy used to reach potential or existing customers by paying a fee to publish a promotional material on digital platforms such as websites, social media, search engines and any other platform that could be accessed digitally.
+Digital advertising also known as online advertising, internet advertising, or web advertising is a data-driven marketing advertising strategy used to reach potential or existing customers by paying a fee to publish promotional material on digital platforms such as websites, social media, search engines, and any other platform that could be accessed digitally.

 There are three main types of digital advertising: